-Scopes 1 and 2 GHG emissions are tracked internally on a monthly basis for Dow's largest, most material, sites.
+Scopes 1 and 2 GHG emissions are tracked internally on a monthly basis for Dow's largest, most material (95% Dow's GHG emissions), sites.
 Dow is instituting improved reporting controls for GHG emissions from these sites.
 Scope 1, 2 and 3 GHG emissions are reported externally on an annual basis for the Company overall.
 Dow's Energy Tech Center facilitates an annual training session for all new and experienced personnel, which includes a module on process automation and energy efficiency.
 Each material facility monitors energy consumption on an ongoing basis and reports consumption internally on a monthly basis.
 Energy consumption information is reported externally on an annual basis, including which portion of energy consumption comes from renewable sources.
 When used with production quantities, emissions and energy intensities can be tracked.
 Dow is currently on track to achieve its targets related to GHG emissions reduction.

-Under the European Energy Directive (EED), Dow's large facilities in Europe complete an energy audit every four years with the exception of facilities in Germany which are exempt due to ISO 50001 certification.
+Under the European Energy Directive, Dow's large facilities in Europe complete an energy audit every four years with the exception of facilities in Germany, which are certified and audited under ISO 50001.

 - Executive Leadership Team

 - · Climate Steering Team

 - Carbon PMO

-- Business Leaders
+- · Business Leaders

-- · Environmental Reporting Team
+- Environmental Reporting Team

+- Sustainability External Advisory Committee (SEAC)

+- Science and Technology Advisory Council (STAC)

-Renewable Energy Activities
+Clean Energy Activities

-Dow continues to increase energy consumption from clean energy sources, both renewable and zero-greenhouse gas emissions.
-In 2023, Dow continued to invest in pre-engineering and feasibility studies with partner X-energy to develop and deploy its advanced small modular nuclear technology at the Seadrift, Texas, site.
+Dow continues to increase energy consumption from clean energy sources, including both renewable and zero greenhouse gas emissions.
+Dow has met and exceeded its 2025 Sustainability Goal to contract 750 megawatts (MW) of capacity from renewable sources.
+60% of Dow's purchased power comes from renewable sources.
+See GRI 305-2 Energy indirect (Scope 2) GHG emissions.
+See also GRI 302-1 Energy consumption within the organization.
+Dow continued to progress development and deployment of its advanced small modular nuclear technology at the Seadrift, Texas, site with partner X-energy.
+Dow is targeting to submit a construction permit application to the Nuclear Regulatory Commission in 2025.
+Dow was recognized as a leading renewable energy consumer in 2024.

-Dow has met and exceeded its 2025

-Sustainability Goal to contract 750

-megawatts (MW) of capacity from

-renewable sources.
-Approximately 53% of

-purchased electricity comes from

-renewable sources.
-See GRI 305-2

-Energy indirect (Scope 2) GHG emissions.

-See also GRI 302-1 Energy consumption

-within the organization.

 - Executive Leadership Team

-- · Climate Steering Team
+- Climate Steering Team

 - Carbon PMO

 - Hydrocarbons & Energy

+- SEAC